169Pi/.github/profile/README.md

 snippets won't make it in.
 We're looking for entries that would make a stranger stop scrolling — the kind of thing you'd want to show off.

-For a feel of what a memorable org profile looks like, see [PostHog's](https://github.com/PostHog) — a single, considered piece of visual work that carries the whole page.

 ### 💡 What "good" can look like

 Any *one* of these, done well, is a great submission: